itsgablex/interview/architecture-thinking/README.md

 The candidate can:

-- ask sufficient questions to learn about the problem space
+- ask questions to learn about the problem space
 - can talk through different solutions
 - can explore an unfamiliar problem space
 - can describe thought process of coming up with solutions